-Do you find yourself unable to stick to your long-term goals?
+Do you find yourself unable to achieve your long-term goals?

 Do you quit on your goal as soon as you encounter the first hurdle?

 Have you made resolutions countless times only to break them later?

 If your answer is in the affirmative to any of the above questions, you’re not alone.
 Most people are like this because it’s the default way our brains are wired.

 With the help of this post, I hope to create a shift in your mindset that will enable you to persist until you accomplish your important goals.